 Several months later, in 2013, the line-up was completed with three new members.
 And so the band could continue to play gigs and more importantly, work on a new album.
 “Argia” was again mixed and mastered by Jacob Hansen, like the band’s previous album, “The Wanderer”.
 And like before, the band got some help from guest musicians for vocals (a.o.
 Thomas Vikström – known from CANDLEMASS, THERION, etc.), choir, and instrumental recordings (a.o.
 Ad Sluijter on guitar, ex-EPICA).
 The album itself was released in April 2014.

 It all begins with the cinematic intro of “Et Resurrexit (Libera Me)” in an Eastern atmosphere.
 The music, while symphonic, is adapted to that setting, as well as given a Folk touch.
+You can also take the bongos lessons here and learn the traditional art form.
 And so the whole grows, becomes more bombastic, with the choir leading it all into “From The Embers”.
 Here it’s mainly about Metal, the Thrashy kind.
 Guitars produce a ferocious and aggressive sound, while drums push everything onwards.
 Choirs add to the bombast.
 Vocal duties are divided between Zuberoa and Gorka (grunts), while the choir and orchestral instrumentation occupy the bridge, linking very well with the rather Poppy (melodic, yet heavy) and catchy chorus.
 A dark and vile bridge allows for another Metal assault before the themes of before return and the song draws to its end.
 Massive start of “Argia”, the intro excluded (or included, as it leads into this song).

 With “Inner Force” DIABULUS IN MUSICA copied a little of AMARANTHE’s repertoire, as the beginning (rhythm guitars, synths) reminds a lot of e.g. “Hunger”.
 But to cover it up the band added choirs and bombast.
 Nevertheless, I’m no fan of AMARANTHE and when I listen to DIABULUS IN MUSICA, I don’t mind other influences, but this is too apparent.
 Verse-wise the music and vocals flow in a theatrical manner, guided by bursting Metal.
 All this leads directly into a powerful and melodic chorus, which is again very accessible, despite the heaviness of the guitars.
 The choir comes to the front around halfway, followed by thundering Metal.
 Afterwards, all back to normal.
 Despite the aforementioned copy-pasting, this is another very good song.
 Which doesn’t mean I suddenly like AMARANTHE.